Posted on 24 November 2019

 They called themselves True Levellers to distinguish them from the existing Levellers led by ‘Freeborn’ John Lilburne and his supporters.
 For the True Levellers, their aim was making the natural earth equal to all through common ownership.
 By contrast, the Levellers supported property rights of the individual and not common ownership.

 The community began planting vegtables on St George”s Hill in Surrey, not far from South London.
 The vegetables were planted in common ground, meaning that this ground was open for public use and therefore no crime was being committed.
 Subsequently, they were given the nickname Diggers and it stuck.

-However, in these revolutionary times as well as vegtables, the True Levellers wanted to also plant the seed of an idea in the mind of the people.
+However, in these revolutionary times as well as vegtables, the Diggers wanted to also plant the seed of an idea in the mind of the people.

 The seed of an idea was that people up and down the country could tear down the enclosures which seperated public from private land and grow vegtables wherever they wanted

 To spread their message, Winstanley and a group of 14 others published a pamphlet entitled, True Leveller Standard Advance.

 The pamphlet encouraged the local population to come and work for them, promising meat and drink for all.

 By now, the True Levellers were perceived as dissenters and the name Diggers began to be used by those for and against the widening movement.

 The spades of Diggers were now breaking soil in several nearby sites to St George’s Hill and the local landowners were getting scared.